carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 ##### Sticky Notes

 We love sticky notes!
 No Carpentries workshop is possible without the sticky notes.
-See [Greg's collection of tips and techniques for teaching with sticky notes](https://github.com/gvwilson/sticky-note-teaching) to learn the various reasons it makes learning and teaching easier.
-Therefore, we will be using (even overusing) it during the skill-up, workshops and wgerever possible.
+See [Greg's collection of tips and techniques for teaching with sticky notes](https://github.com/gvwilson/sticky-note-teaching) for the various reasons it makes learning and teaching easier.
+Therefore, we will be using (even overusing) it during the skill-up, workshops and wherever possible.

 ##### Slack

 We are on Slack: https://tinyurl.com/carpentrycon-slack.
 Join us there to connect and communicate with the organizers and participants of CarpentryCon.
-We will be actively using the various channels for continuing discussions and documenting them to summerise differnt aspects of the conference.
+We will be actively using the various channels for continuing discussions and document them to summerise different aspects of the conference.
 Also, you can install Slack apps to have access to these channels through your phone.

 ##### Special requirements

 We want to assist you in all possible ways to make your participation at CarpentryCon enjoyable and stressfree.
-Please contact the organisers with any request for special needs so that we can arrange it before your arrival.
+Please contact the organizers with any request for special needs so that we can arrange it before your arrival.
 Do not hesitate to contact the welcome-team during the meeting for any help. (see *Arrival and Access, Childcare, Inclusion*)

 ##### Surveys

-Please fill out the pre-conference survey before your arrival to help us organise everything you may need at the conference (e.g. any special needs, suggestions etc.).
-The post-conference survey will be to evaluate your overall experience at the conference, which will help us improve our efforts while organising next conferences and meetings.
+Please fill out the pre-conference survey before your arrival to help us organize everything you may need at the conference (e.g. any special needs, suggestions etc.).
+The post-conference survey will be to evaluate your overall experience at the conference, which will help us improve our efforts while organizing next conferences and meetings.

 **Links to the surveys:**
 - Pre-conference Survey: TBA